orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway.md

 page_title: "cloudavenue_edgegateway Data Source - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
-  The Edge Gateway  data source allows you to show the details of an Edge Gateways in CloudAvenue.
+  The Edge Gateway data source allows you to show the details of an Edge Gateways in Cloud Avenue.
 ---

 # cloudavenue_edgegateway (Data Source)

-The Edge Gateway  data source allows you to show the details of an Edge Gateways in CloudAvenue.
+The Edge Gateway data source allows you to show the details of an Edge Gateways in Cloud Avenue.

 ## Example Usage